Hotels near Augusta Golf Course

 Which hotels near Augusta Golf Course have a fitness center?

-Which hotels near Augusta Golf Course have a pool?
+Which hotels near Augusta Golf Course have an outdoor pool?

 Do any hotels near Augusta Golf Course offer a shuttle?